 18.4.
 Data validation

-The data entry control of the questionnaires is performed by the Regional Offices via a web based computer software.
+The data entry control of the survey is performed by the Regional Offices via a web based computer software.
 The software for the data entry is designed to check the consistency at several points and not to allow entering wrong or missing data.

 Appropriate validation procedures are applied during the whole production process of statistics, and they are in line with rules provided by Eurostat, i.e. starting from selection of respondents to compiling indices and transmission to Eurostat.
 Data validation system incorporates many tools for data control, estimation and imputation, e.g. programme procedures applied for error checking and detailed reports on data completeness helpful in analysis of non-response.
 Validation procedures are applied on the level of individual respondents and on aggregated level as well as before data transmission to Eurostat.
 Data validation on the level of individual respondents is based on: special programme procedures used for errors checking when data are inserted to the system these procedures help to avoid errors at the stage of data collection what is essential for final data results. information given by an enterprise on the reasons of substantial difference in the level of data reported in the current period as compared to the equivalent data for the previous period.